-If your child is considering attending one of these schools, they will be required to fill out the CSS/Financial Aid PROFILE alongside the Free Application for Federal Student Aid (FAFSA®).
-Even though filling out the CSS can take more time than the FAFSA, it can be a large resource of college funding that would not be available through FAFSA alone.
-Here's what you need to know before your child starts the CSS application.
+The CSS Profile can be time-consuming to fill out, but the good news is that, because it’s standardized, you only need to fill it out once, regardless of how many schools you are applying to.
+You will also need to fill out the Free Application for Federal Student Aid (FAFSA) as well.
+Unlike the FAFSA, not all schools require a CSS Profile from students seeking aid.
+The CSS is required at about 250 institutions, including these schools.
+Even though filling out the CSS can take more time than the FAFSA, it can be a resource of college funding that would not be available through FAFSA alone.
+Here's what you need to know before you start the CSS Profile application.

-The CSS is an online application to determine eligibility for non-federal financial aid, which is administered by the College Board, creator of the SAT®.
-Not every college requires it, but nearly 400 colleges do, so be sure to first check the list of schools to determine whether your child needs to complete the application.
-It's also important to see if the school requires students of divorced parents to complete the additional Noncustodial PROFILE.
+The CSS Profile is an online application to determine eligibility for non-federal financial aid.
+Not every college requires it, but nearly 250 colleges do, so be sure to first check the list of schools to determine whether you need to complete the application.
+It's also important to see if the school requires students of divorced parents have both parents complete the CSS Profile.

 Unlike the FAFSA, there is a fee to apply.
 The first application is $25 and reports to additional schools are $16 each.
-Fee waivers are granted to high-need students, generally for household incomes of $45,000 or less per year.
+Fee waivers are granted to domestic undergraduate students whose family adjusted gross income is up to $100,000, among other factors.

-Filling out the CSS PROFILE does not take the place of the FAFSA.
-Rather, it is an additional application for nonfederal financial aid.
-Hoge says it can be especially useful for students from low-income families.
+Filling out the CSS Profile does not take the place of the FAFSA.
+Rather, it is an additional application for non-federal financial aid.
+And it can be especially useful for students from low-income families.